sosercodes/spring-postgres-jpa-onetomany/README.md

 Let's break down the properties of the `@OneToMany(mappedBy = "author", cascade = CascadeType.ALL, orphanRemoval = true)` association.

 The `mappedBy` property is used to specify the field in the child entity that _owns the relationship_.
-In this case, `author` indicates that the Book entity has a field named `author` that represents the owning side of the relationship.
+In this case, `author` indicates that the Book entity has a field named `author` that represents the **_Owning side_** of the relationship.

 Key points about `mappedBy`:

 - It establishes a bidirectional relationship
 - It's used on the non-owning side of the relationship (usually the "one" side)
-- It helps avoid duplicate foreign key columns

-The `cascade` property defines how state transitions are cascaded from parent entities to child entities. `CascadeType.ALL` means that all operations (PERSIST, MERGE, REMOVE, REFRESH, DETACH) will be cascaded from the parent entity to its associated child entities, see [Cascade changes](https://codegym.cc/quests/lectures/en.questhibernate.level13.lecture05).
+The `cascade` property defines how state transitions are cascaded from parent entities to child entities. `CascadeType.ALL` means that all operations (PERSIST, MERGE, REMOVE, REFRESH, DETACH) will be cascaded from the parent entity to its associated child entities.

 Effects of `CascadeType.ALL` are: